-Career Placement Services coordinates resources and services that help facilitate student transition from college to work.
+Career & Employment Services coordinates resources and services that help facilitate student transition from college to work.
 Learning and networking opportunities, including employment development seminars, workshops, and consultation, as well as resources on the college website such as online graduate placement information and links to job search and labor market information, are available to students.
 Students may schedule one-on-one appointments using the scheduling tool in Navigate.
-Visit https://gotoltc.edu/career-placement/ for more information.

-Wisconsin TechConnect is the Wisconsin Technical College System's official employment link for Wisconsin technical college students and graduates to find job openings and internships posted by employers.
+Handshake is the college and Wisconsin Technical College System's official employment link for Wisconsin technical college students and graduates to find job openings and internships posted by employers.